CatGirlEmily/Packet-Peeker/README.md

+# EDIT IYOIYOIYOIYO
+I COMPLETELY FORGOT ABOUT OBFUSCATION :sob::sob::sob::sob::sob::sob::sob::sob::sob::sob:
+I WANT TO FIX IT BUT ALSO MOJANG IS SLOWLY DEOBFUSCATING ALL OF THEIR CODE ANYWAY SO SHOULD I????

 # Packer-Peeker (1.21.10)
 much simpler version of packetmanager.
 Allows you to view c2s packets (client-to-server) on in-game chat.
 FABRIC API OBV REQUIRED (due to custom client-side commands)